-12 COMPETITION REQUIREMENTS FOR PURCHASE, DISPOSAL AND PARTNERSHIP ARRANGEMENTS
+11 COMPETITION REQUIREMENTS FOR PURCHASE, DISPOSAL AND PARTNERSHIP ARRANGEMENTS

-- The Officer must calculate the estimated Total Value.
+- 11.1 The Officer must calculate the estimated Total Value.
 The following procedures apply where there are no other procedures that take precedence.
 Other procedures may include agency/framework agreements with other public sector organisations (e.g. Crown Commercial Services).
-If in doubt, Officers must seek, in writing, the formal advice of the Director for Procurement & I.T.
-Strategy. - 12.2 Chief Officers shall be responsible for planning all tendering exercises.
-However, the appropriate Cabinet Member shall be responsible for approving the relevant Business Case/Procurement Strategy at the beginning of the procurement process for all tenders regarding services where the estimated value exceeds £1,000,000.
-Such Business Cases/Procurement Strategies will set out the frequency of interim reports to Cabinet Members on the procurement process. - 12.3 With the exception outlined in CSO 12.4, the purchasing/competition requirements set out in table 12.3 (except where a Framework Agreement, shared service or collaborative procurement is being considered): where the Total Value for a purchase falls within the values in the first column below, the Award Procedure in the second column must be followed.
+If in doubt, Officers must seek, in writing, the formal advice of the Commercial Director. - 11.2 With the exception outlined in CSO 11.3, the purchasing/competition requirements are set out in table 11.2 (except where a Framework Agreement, shared service or collaborative procurement is being considered): where the Total Value for a purchase falls within the values in the first column below, the Award Procedure in the second column must be followed.
 Shortlisting shall be approved by the persons specified in the third column.